Broadway (Seattle): Street description

 Broadway begins at an intersection with Yesler Way in the Yesler Terrace neighborhood, several blocks east of Interstate 5 and Downtown Seattle.
 The two-lane street travels north, climbing First Hill with streetcar tracks and a protected bike lane on its east side, passing Boren Place and Harborview Medical Center on its west side.
 At the crest of First Hill, between James and Madison streets, Broadway forms the eastern boundary of the Swedish Medical Center campus and the western boundary of Seattle University.
-Broadway crosses into Capitol Hill at Pike Street, forming the eastern boundary of Seattle Central College for several blocks, passing Cal Anderson Park and the future Capitol Hill light rail station at East John Street.
+Broadway crosses into Capitol Hill at Pike Street, forming the eastern boundary of Seattle Central College for several blocks, passing Cal Anderson Park and the Capitol Hill light rail station at East John Street.
 The Capitol Hill branch of the Seattle Public Library is located a block west of Broadway at Republican Street and Harvard Avenue.
 At East Roy Street, the arterial shifts to the east and becomes 10th Avenue East, continuing north to East Roanoke Street at Roanoke Park and thence on Harvard Avenue East to Eastlake Avenue East and the University Bridge.

 The Seattle Department of Transportation (SDOT) classifies Broadway as part of a minor arterial street, which also includes 10th Avenue East and Harvard Avenue East in the same corridor, from Yesler Way to the University Bridge.
 The busiest section of Broadway is located between Madison Street and Aloha Street on Capitol Hill, where SDOT measured a weekday average of 13,500 vehicles in 2013.
 As noted above, several other streets named Broadway exist in the northern part of Capitol Hill and the Portage Bay neighborhood, but they are not directly connected to the main section.
 Between Yesler Way and Union Street, Broadway forms the eastern boundary of the downtown grid as well as the western end of directional suffixes for east–west streets.